 - Be prepared for the “opening meeting.”
 Prepare your presentation of the manufacturing facility that covers all elements of the entire manufacturing process.

 - Send a site-wide notification to let employees know when the inspector(s) have left.

-- Schedule and conduct in internal “close out meeting” with the team to discuss the visit.
-Daily action items should be assigned during these meetings, and with preparation/completion of these action items for the next day, the process is expedited for the FDA.
+- Schedule and conduct an internal “close out meeting” with the team to discuss the visit.
+Daily action items should be assigned during these meetings, and with the preparation and completion of these action items during the next day, the process is expedited for the FDA.